-As part of the UNESCO-IHE Master of Science degree in Water Management, SUEZ ENVIRONNEMENT delivers courses on contract arrangements and financing for water services management.
+As part of the UNESCO-IHE Master of Science degree in Water Management, SUEZ delivers courses on contract arrangements and financing for water services management.
 The courses also cover economic models adapted to different socio-economic contexts around the world.

 The programme mainly focuses on multi-disciplinary problems such as corporate social responsibility, change management, and health and safety.

 The course illustrates the governance principles used in public-private partnerships.
-The courses are mainly taught through case studies and dialogue with managers of SUEZ ENVIRONNEMENT subsidiaries, as well as customers and leading figures in civil society.
+The courses are mainly taught through case studies and dialogue with managers of SUEZ subsidiaries, as well as customers and leading figures in civil society.

 The Group also regularly welcomes UNESCO-IHE students to its sites for visits to illustrate and supplement their formal training.